vinogradova-lab/cell-type-specific-proximity-labeling/README.md

      - “norm_ratio_” columns: normalized ratio (same as above but without log2)
      - “TPR-FPR” columns: True positive rate – False positive rate for this protein (y axis in line plot)
      - “pass_cutoff” columns: 1/0  = passed cutoff/did not pass cutoff

+Notes for file: processed_census-out_04172023_CRW_A-5_16pl_M
+- condition scheme does not match other files so needed to make follwing changes:
+  - filtering is done on all 3 cre+ channels ie if 2 pass then protein passes
+  - Cre(-)_Ctrl_W6 is the control for all Cre(+) samples
+  - since there are no replicates - cannot create volcano plots for this condition as well as can't compare to BAT (the other condition in this file) - therefore, creating scatterplots to comapre fold change for this condition and a volcano plot for BAT cre+ / cre-